notifhy/frontend/index.md

 ![](https://i.imgur.com/tltt0Si.png)

 # About NotifHy
-A notification bot for Hypixel.
+NotifHy is a notification bot for Hypixel.
 Share logins with friends, get reminders to claim your daily reward, and get alerts on suspicious activity.

 ## Features
 - Simple, friendly, and easy-to-use interfaces